Krxtopher/vscode-ks-coding-stats/README.md

 - number of _keystrokes_
 - number of _characters_ added or removed with each keystroke

-When a keystroke results in multiple characters being added to the document, your efficiency stats increase.
-When a keystroke removes characters—such as when pressing **Delete**—your efficiency stats decrease.
+When a keystroke results in multiple characters being added to the document, your efficiency stats improve.
+When a keystroke removes characters—such as when pressing **Delete**—your efficiency stats decline.

 ## Contact me